RenqiChen/The_Crop/README.md

 This repository is licensed under the [Apache-2.0 License](LICENSE).

-Dataset and benchmark are licensed under the CC BY NC 4.0 License.
+Dataset and benchmark are licensed under the [CC BY-NC 4.0 License](LICENSE-CC-BY-NC).

 ## 📌 BibTeX & Citation